cbcrg/tcoffee/docs/tcoffee_manual.rst

  - ``proteases_small.dnd``: the guide tree in Newick format
  - ``proteases_small.html``: the colored MSA in html format

-.. warning:: the guide tree is not a phylogenetic tree, it is used in the alignment process for clustering the sequences.
+.. warning:: The guide tree is not a phylogenetic tree, it is used in the alignment process for clustering the sequences.

-.. tip:: you can visualize the colored html file with any browser/software you prefer.
+.. tip:: You can visualize the colored html file with any browser/software you prefer.
 The display of the sequences should be aligned and formatted; if not, use another browser, it works quite well with Firefox, Safari, etc...
 If you need to do more sophisticated modifications on your MSA, we recommend to use `Jalview <http://www.jalview.org/>`_ which incorporate the T-Coffee color scheme.

 Aligning multiple datasets/Combining multiple MSAs
 --------------------------------------------------